Joan-SHI/Joans-Market/README.md

 Strectch Goal:
 Read some articles about the factors which affect Market-rent.
 To see whehter I could introduce more types of API into database.

+#Joan revisits this app today (20th September 2021), after 2 years not looking after it haha.